 Manorun Organic Farm is a family run farm set on the outskirts of Hamilton in Copetown, Ontario — just a short 5 minute drive from Ancaster and Dundas.
 Chris Krucker and Denise Trigatti alongside their four children have been farming organically for 25 years, offering organic vegetables through Community Supported Agriculture (CSA).
-In this time, Manorun farm has transitioned the landscape away from its previous monocrop and pesticide reliant systems.
+Working to mitigate climate change is a large priority at our farm.
+Some of our climate change impacts include; growing trees to store carbon, increasing the amount of carbon that is in our soils and using human power as much as possible.
+We have transitioned the landscape away from its previous monocrop and pesticide reliant systems.
 We believe that through regenerative agriculture we can rebuild our organic matter, increase biodiversity, which in turn provides us with more nutrient-dense crops.
 As we learn more about soil health and incorporate low-till practices, we are aiding in carbon sequestration to help reverse climate change.
 Our livestock plays a large role in our holistic system as they are integrated into our field designs.

 Another important part of our farm is education and community building.
 We have trained many new farmers over the years, many of whom have gone on to start their own farms or continue to be involved with the regenerative food movement.
 We work to connect people with their food.
 We encourage our customers to learn more about their farmers, by visiting us during Farm Crawl events or to pop by our farm store to chat about our farming practices.
 We want to continue the movement of sustainability and inspire others to incorporate these practices into their daily lives.